 Data sourced from U.S. Census Bureau (2024 American Community Survey), Bureau of Labor Statistics, and SBA district lending reports.
 Market data is updated periodically and may not reflect the most current figures.

-Reviewed by Rob Frechette & Walker Rice, Co-Founders at Nautix Capital
+Reviewed by Walker Rice, Founder at Nautix Capital

 Ready for Revenue-Based Funding in Raleigh?